tomhallmain/simple_image_compare/README.md

 ## Limitations

-**NOTE** - It is not currently possible to undo a delete action, however unless the delete folder is explicitly set to null in the config it is likely the deleted items will be saved in a trash folder before being fully removed.
+**NOTE** - It is not currently possible to undo or modify a delete action, however unless the delete folder is explicitly set to null in the config it is likely the deleted items will be saved in a trash folder before being fully removed.

 This is a simple app primarily meant for personal use but could be adapted for more intensive use cases.